Thanks for visiting our website. We get a lot of questions on a daily basis - you may find the most common answers here!

 If the cat is feral and you are unable to handle it, please contact us or directly a trapper (you can find them on the cws website (https://www.catwelfare.org/get-help/).

-I found an abandoned street cat, what should I do?
+I found an abandoned street cat or kittens, what should I do?

 I found an unsterilized street cat, what should I do?